vmware-archive/watch-proxy/README.md

 1. Add your image name to `examples/quartermaster-deploy.yaml`.
 2. Configure as needed `examples/quartermaster-config.yaml`.
 See Configuration section below.
-3. If using basic auth at the remote endpoint/s that Quartermaster is reporting to, add username and password credentials to `examples/quartermaster-secrets.yaml`.
+3. If using basic auth at the remote endpoint/s that Watch-Proxy is reporting to, add username and password credentials to `examples/quartermaster-secrets.yaml`.
 Refer to [Kubernetes secret docs](https://kubernetes.io/docs/concepts/configuration/secret/#creating-a-secret-manually) for instructions.
 If not using basic auth, remove the `env` definitions in `examples/quartermaster-deploy.yaml`

-Deploy Quartermaster:
+Deploy Watch-Proxy:

     $ kubectl apply -f examples/quartermaster-rbac.yaml
     $ kubectl apply -f examples/quartermaster-config.yaml